-Having held junior government roles under Tony Blair, Cooper was promoted under Gordon Brown to Chief Secretary to the Treasury in 2008.
+Having held junior government roles under Tony Blair, Cooper was promoted under Gordon Brown to become Chief Secretary to the Treasury in 2008.
 From 2009 to Labour’s 2010 General Election loss, Cooper was Secretary of State for Work and Pensions.

 Under Ed Miliband, Cooper served as shadow Foreign Secretary from 2010 to 2011 and shadow Home Secretary from 2011 to 2015.